zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Non-numeric atom coords - simulation unstable
 ---------------------------------------------
 This error usually occurs due to issues with system geometry or the potential in use.
-See :ref:`Pressure, forces, positions becoming NaN or Inf` above in the general troubleshooting section.
+See :ref:`Pressure, forces, positions becoming NaN or Inf <hint07>` above in the general troubleshooting section.

 .. _err0007:

 Non-numeric pressure - simulation unstable
 ------------------------------------------
 This error usually occurs due to issues with system geometry or the potential in use.
-See :ref:`Pressure, forces, positions becoming NaN or Inf` above in the general troubleshooting section.
+See :ref:`Pressure, forces, positions becoming NaN or Inf <hint07>` above in the general troubleshooting section.

 .. _err0008: